GaelleO/neuro-transfer/README.md

 2. **Step1b** : We also need to create a numerical representation of the painting style.
 To do so, we use one of the 16 convolutional layers of the neural network applied on the painting.
 <br>
 How does a convolutionnal layer look like ?
-It looks like a set of nodes, each node dedicated to a certain task, in our case recognizing a "part" of the input image (a pattern). <i>For instance, a node can be good at detecting strong circle hue gradient (and detect well eyes), etc...</i>
+It looks like a set of filters, each filter dedicated to a certain task, in our case recognizing a "part" of the input image (a pattern). <i>For instance, a filter can be good at detecting strong circle hue gradient (and detect well eyes), etc...</i>
 Choosing the layer is arbitrary.
 It can be optimized (as an hyperparameter of the model).
-In the current code, we used the 13th layer.
+In the current code, we used the 5 iso-weighted layers.
 <br>
 The idea here is to find the style of the painting, regardless of **<i>what</i>** is represented.
 To do so, we calculate the correlations between the nodes : it will <u>"normalize the subject of the painting"</u>, and - hence - only keep the style (which is supposed to be the same for the whole painting !).